Significance-based Estimation-of-Distribution Algorithms: Abstract

-Estimation-of-distribution algorithms (EDAs) are randomized search heuristics that maintain a probabilistic model of the solution space.
-This model is updated from iteration to iteration based on the quality of the solutions sampled according to the model.
-As previous works show, this short-term perspective can lead to erratic updates of the model, in particular, to bit-frequencies approaching a random boundary value.
-This can lead to significant performance losses.

-In order to overcome this problem, we propose a new EDA that takes into account a longer history of samples and updates its model only with respect to information which it classifies as statistically significant.
-We prove that this significance-based compact genetic algorithm (sig-cGA) optimizes the common benchmark functions OneMax and LeadingOnes both in $O(n\log n)$ time, a result shown for no other EDA or evolutionary algorithm so far.
-For the recently proposed scGA – an EDA that tries to prevent erratic model updates by imposing a bias to the uniformly distributed model – we prove that it optimizes OneMax only in a time exponential in the hypothetical population size $1/\rho$.
+\boldmath \emph{Estimation-of-distribution algorithms} (EDAs) are randomized search heuristics that create a probabilistic model of the solution space, which is updated iteratively, based on the quality of the solutions sampled according to the model.
+As previous works show, this iteration-based perspective can lead to erratic updates of the model, in particular, to bit-frequencies approaching a random boundary value.
+In order to overcome this problem, we propose a new EDA based on the classic compact genetic algorithm (cGA) that takes into account a longer history of samples and updates its model only with respect to information which it classifies as statistically significant.
+We prove that this \emph{significance-based compact genetic algorithm} (\sigcGA) optimizes the commonly regarded benchmark functions \OneMax, \LeadingOnes, and \BinVal all in quasilinear time, a result shown for no other EDA or evolutionary algorithm so far.
+For the recently proposed scGA~-- an EDA that tries to prevent erratic model updates by imposing a bias to the uniformly distributed model~-- we prove that it optimizes \OneMax only in a time exponential in its hypothetical population size.
+Similarly, we show that the convex search algorithm cannot optimize \OneMax in polynomial time.